Valley polarization, magnetization, and superconductivity in bilayer graphene near the van Hove singularity: Mean-field order parameters

 Here, ${\hat d}$ denotes the $d$-vector, which is perpendicular to the spin of the Cooper-pair condensate, i.e. ${\hat d} \cdot {\bf S}|\psi_{sc}\rangle = 0,$ where ${\bf S}$ is the total spin of the Cooper pair and $|\psi_{sc}\rangle$ is a spin-triplet SC state.
 For example, when ${\hat d} = {\hat z}$, the triplet occurs in $S_z=0$.
 Note that the above spin triplet is a valley-singlet SC, and thus the antisymmetric wave function condition is satisfied under the exchange of the two valleys.

 The interacting MF Hamiltonian can be recast as

 where the MF interaction strengths are given by

 The attractive interaction is obtained for the spin triplet when ${-g_2>4g_1}.$ Rewriting $g_1$ and $g_2$ in terms of ${\tilde t}$, $\gamma$, $U$, and $V$ [Eq. (\ref{g1g2_orig})], we have $2V_T = 9V - 18 \gamma,$ indicating that the attractive interaction for the SC originates from $\gamma$, the assisted hopping interaction.
 Meanwhile, for the spin- and valley-polarizing channels, we obtain attractive interactions for any $g_1 >0$ and $g_2 < 0$.
+The representation of the full MF Hamiltonian in terms of spin, valley, and particle-hole degrees of freedom is given in Appendix \ref{NambuAppendix}.
 Solving for the order parameters, ${\bf P,}$ ${\bf M},$ and $\boldsymbol{\Delta}$ self-consistently at zero temperature, we obtain the MF results presented in the next section.